AhmedMohamed056/MDes/README.md

-## Small project that explain Create a modern desgine with card view and create a menue options.
+## Small project that explains Creating a modern design with a card view and creating menu options.